praabindhp/Employee-Pay_Roll/README.md

 Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

+Suitable examples and sample programs have been included in order to make you understand simply.
+Employee program in Java.

 This is a Java Program For Generating Employee Payroll

 Entering Options: